eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 All objects that have their color set (via input files or visualisation settings) support (Red,Green,Blue,Alpha) color values.

+## 3D-specific Settings
+The scene is illuminated by a directional light source ("the sun").
+The light color originates from the grayscale range can be varied through the 3D-specific Visualization Settings.
+The **sun brightness** value ranges from 0 (=black) to 255 (=white) and represents the grayscale diffuse light.
+The ambient light value is half of the diffuse light.

+The 3D scene background color can be set to any RGB color.
+The OSG standard background color is _(51,51,102)_.

+Additionally, the visibility of traffic light related items can be set (see [automatically generated 3D environment](#automatically_generated_3d_environment)).

 # Configuration Files

 **sumo-gui** uses the same configuration files as